panday1995/data_io/README.md

 ## Installation

 `data_io` relied on a Python package manager for its installation.
-Make sure `pip` is installed and added into your system environmental variables, then copy & paste the following command in your terminal
+Make sure `pip` is installed and added into your system environmental variables, then copy & paste the following command in your terminal.

 ```shell
 python -m pip install "git+https://{your_user_name}:{your_password}@source.coderefinery.org/krproject/architecture/utils/data_io.git#egg=data_io"